An uncommon fossil fungus

 cells, known as arbuscules, of the symbiotic glomeromycotan fungus Glomites rhyniensis

 .
-Other details of fungi in chert have been described in that
+Other details of fungi in chert have been described in and

 For example, the strange clusters of vesicles grown from the surface of